BLCM/ModCabinet/FAQ.md

 ![new post](https://i.imgur.com/puvhVrB.png)

 4. Choose a name(name of your mod usually) and edit page.
-Here is [template](https://github.com/bugworm/Categories/wiki/TEMPLATE/_edit) (DO NOT EDIT IT, just copy stuff you need to your page) with examples and descriptions.
+Here is [template](https://github.com/bugworm/Categories/wiki/TEMPLATE/_edit) (**DO NOT EDIT IT**, just copy stuff you need to your page) with examples and descriptions.
 You can also check any page formating by clicking `Edit`

 After creating a page you probably want to add it to category.
-You can add them to several categories if you want, just like with tags.
+You can add them to several categories if you want.
 To add your page, first of all, check the name of your page in adress bar.
-It usually the same as you typed, but spaces replaced with `-`.
+It's usually the same as you typed, but spaces replaced with `-`.
 Then go to category you want, click `Edit` and add it with line:

 `* [[Mod name|Page-name]] by [author](link-to-authors-directory-in-BLCMods/BLCMods-repository)`

-IMPORTANT.
-Place this line with alphabetical sort in mind, don't just add it to the end of the page.
+**IMPORTANT.** Place this line with alphabetical sort in mind, don't just add it to the end of the page.

 ## There are plenty of mistakes here/there.
 Editing mistakes will be appreciated.
 Just click `Edit` and fix them.